 Public accounting involves judgment.
 Therefore, a great deal is riding on the judgments you make as a CPA.

 For that reason, the AICPA is concerned about ethics.
 Furthermore, most states require CPA candidates to take an ethics exam to obtain a license as a Certified Public Accountant.
 Use this discussion to understand the format of the ethics exam, the steps required to take your test, and how to study for and pass the exam.

 AICPA Ethics Exam Format

-Most state boards require CPA candidates to take an ethics exam after passing the CPA exam.
-The ethics exam is required in order for the candidate to be certified and qualify for a CPA license.
+Most state boards require CPA candidates to take ethics exams after passing the CPA exam.
+The ethics examination is required in order for the candidate to be certified and qualify for a CPA license.
 To complete the test, CPA candidates order study materials from the state board, prepare for the exam, and take the test online.